1987 Taipei Women's Championships

 The 1987 Taipei Women's Championships was a women's tennis tournament played on indoor carpet courts in Taipei, Taiwan and was part of the Category 1 tier of the 1987 Virginia Slims World Championship Series.
-It was the second edition of the tournament and was held from 20 April through 26 April 1987.
+It was the second edition of the tournament and was held from April 20 through April 26, 1987.
 Third-seeded Anne Minter won the singles title.